kevinngn99/Fur-Finder-Backend/README.md

 ```
 ALLOWED_HOSTS = ['YOUR_IP_ADDRESS']
 ```
-10. Go back to WSL and type:
+10. Go back to WSL and cd into Fur-Finder-Backend then type:
 ```
 python manage.py runserver YOUR_IP_ADDRESS:8000
 ```